Kawaeee/butt_or_bread/README.md

 ## Datasets
 - Bread dataset was acquired from the combination of Google Open Images V5 + Google Images search
 - Corgi dataset was acquired from the combination of ImageNet + Stanford Dogs + Google Images search

+After that, manually remove incorrect image and apply Perceptual Hashing to get rid of duplication image.